 Employment opportunities are provided to adults with disabilities and special needs under the, federal set-aside program known as Javits Wagner O'Day (JWOD).
-National Institute for the Severely Handicapped (NISH) assists the Organization in contracting matters using the JWOD program, which creates employment opportunities for people with severe disabilities.
-Examples of these employment opportunities include custodial, landscaping and grounds keeping positions, and console operators (discontinued in 2012).
+SourceAmerica, formerly National Institute for the Severely Handicapped (NISH), assists the Organization in contracting matters using the JWOD program, which creates employment opportunities for people with severe disabilities.
+Examples of these employment opportunities include custodial, landscaping and grounds keeping positions.
 In addition, other employment opportunities are created outside of the JWOD program for individuals with disabilities.
 Many of these employees are supported on the job through the vocational services program.
-As of June 30, 2013 and 2012, approximately 36 and 45 individuals with disabilities were employed under NISH and other government service contracts, respectively.
+As of June 30, 2014 and 2013, approximately 42 and 36 individuals with disabilities were employed under SourceAmerica and other government service contracts, respectively.

 Landscaping and grounds keeping service contracts were started in May of 2012, with a majority of the start-up costs occurring in fiscal year 2012-13.
-Like all of LifeROOTS, Inc. Contract services, these contracts maintain a minimum of 75% of direct labor performed by employees with disabilities who cannot maintain employment without LifeROOTS, Inc.'s support.
+Like all of LifeROOTS, Inc. contract services, these contracts maintain a minimum of 75% of direct labor performed by employees with disabilities who cannot maintain employment without LifeROOTS, Inc.'s support.
 This program has increased the number of paid labor hours offered to the community served.
-At the end of fiscal year 2012-13 LifeROOTS, Inc. serviced four federal, state, and university contracts as well as numerous residential grounds keeping contracts.
+At the end of fiscal year 2013-14 LifeROOTS, Inc. serviced numerous federal, state, and university contracts with a growing number of residential grounds keeping contracts.